ken1882/bus_notification/README.md

 # Bus Tracker
-Simple bus tracker api service using TDX api.
+Simple bus tracker api service via TDX.

 Build image first with `docker build . -t bustracker`, then use `docker-compose up` with supplied .env to start local server.
+Note that SMTP server does not include in `docker-compose`.

 Swagger api document available at `/swagger`